criszst/Crud-Estrutura-de-Dados/README.md

-# Crud-Estrutura-de-Dados
-Um pequeno Crud feito com python e possuindo estrutura de dados + sqlite
+A small Crud made with python and having data structure + sqlite

-o design é tao simples q ate uma criança de 5 anos faz uma tela melhor, eh foda

-pretendo melhorar o design e o codigo (tornando-o mais clean code) ao longo do tempo
+The design is so simple that even a 5 year old child can make a better screen, it's awesome

+I intend to improve the design and code (making it more clean code) over time